Matrix imaging as a tool for high-resolution monitoring of deep volcanic plumbing systems with seismic noise

-To isolate and compensate for these aberration effects, we build upon a physical phenomenon referred to as the memory effect in wave physics~\cite{Osnabrugge2017}.
-Waves produced by nearby points inside a complex medium can generate highly correlated, but tilted, reflected wave-fields (Fig.~\ref{figCorrU}A).
-To exploit this {\textit{tilt-tilt}} memory effect, our strategy is thus the following~\cite{Lambert2022} ({section S7}): (\textit{i}) project the reflection matrix between the focused basis $(\mathbf{r})$ and the Earth surface basis $(\mathbf{u})$ (Fig.~\ref{figCorrU}A); (\textit{ii}) highlight the angular correlations of the reflected wave-field by building a dual-basis matrix (the distortion matrix $\mathbf{D}$) that connects any input focal point in the medium with the distortion exhibited at the Earth surface by the corresponding reflected wavefront (Fig.~\ref{figCorrU}B); (\textit{iii}) take advantage of the angular correlations between those wave distortions to accurately estimate the aberration phase transmittance in the Earth surface basis through an iterative phase reversal algorithm (Fig.~\ref{figCorrU}C); (\textit{iv}) phase conjugate the resulting transmittance to tailor adaptive focusing laws that shall compensate for the volcano{'s} heterogeneities (Fig.~\ref{figCorrU}D).
+To exploit this {tilt} memory effect, our strategy is thus the following (Methods): (\textit{i}) project the reflection matrix between the focused basis $(\mathbf{r})$ and the Earth surface basis $(\mathbf{u})$ (Fig.~\ref{figCorrU}a); (\textit{ii}) highlight the angular correlations of the reflected wave-field by building a dual-basis matrix (the distortion matrix $\mathbf{D}$) that connects any input focal point in the medium with the distortion exhibited at the Earth surface by the corresponding reflected wavefront (Fig.~\ref{figCorrU}b); (\textit{iii}) take advantage of the angular correlations between those wave distortions to accurately estimate the aberration phase transmittance in the Earth surface basis through an iterative phase reversal algorithm (Fig.~\ref{figCorrU}c); (\textit{iv}) phase conjugate the resulting transmittance to tailor adaptive focusing laws that shall compensate for the volcano{'s} heterogeneities (Fig.~\ref{figCorrU}d).